bufbuild/protobuf-conformance/javascript/README.md

-This package implements a testee for the protocol buffers [conformance test suite](https://github.com/protocolbuffers/protobuf/tree/main/conformance) and runs the tests against Protobuf-ES as well as ProtobufJS for comparison.
+This package implements a testee for the protocol buffers [conformance test suite](https://github.com/protocolbuffers/protobuf/tree/main/conformance) and runs the tests against Protobuf-ES as well as protobuf.js for comparison.
 The conformance tests run on code transpiled to ECMAScript modules.

 ## Expected Test Failures